LSE - Small Logo

 Andrew Engelhardt

 Andrew Engelhardt is an Assistant Professor of Political Science at Stony Brook University.
 He studies how Americans develop their racial attitudes and how politics influences this process.
 He is the author of multiple award-winning papers.
-His current book projects explore how kids learn about race and the meaning of conservatism in America.
+He is also working on a book project exploring the meaning of conservatism in America.

 Posted In: Justice and Domestic Affairs